The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

 \subsection{Circumnuclear Material Vertical Structure}

 Besides the source sizes and dust temperatures, our reverberation mapping also reveals information on the vertical structure.
 Figure~\ref{fig:amp_sed} presents the variation amplitudes of the IR dust reverberation signals relative to the B-band variability, as a function of component distance\footnote{We have converted the optical-to-IR relative flux density variation amplitude AMP (see Equation ~\ref{eqn:drm-model-2lag}) into optical-to-IR relative luminosity variation amplitude and denoted it as AMP$(\nu F_\nu)$ or $f_{\rm B, DRM}$.
 This parameter describes the amount of dust emission that responds to the optical variations.}.
-We can see more and more accretion disk emission has been reprocessed into the IR bands as the dust distance increases.
-In addition, as shown in Section~\ref{sec:resolved_study}, the radius of the dominant emission component at 10 $\mu$m deduced from reverberation mapping is the same as is measured with interferometry.
-If the 10 $\mu$m emission region were heated via radiative transfer, its reaction would be significantly slower than according to speed-of-light behavior \citep[e.g.,][]{Guo2002}.
-Therefore, these results together indicate a vertical structure that intercepts directly the nuclear emission that powers the 10 $\mu$m component.
-This vertical height could take the form, for example, of a flared disk or of a dense wind feeding the NLR.
-At our current level of understanding, the difference is largely semantic; for brevity in the following, we will describe it as a flared disk.
+More and more accretion disk emission is reprocessed into the IR bands as the dust distance increases.
+In addition, as shown in Section~\ref{sec:resolved_study}, the radius of the dominant emission component at 10 $\mu$m deduced from reverberation mapping is similar to that measured with interferometry.
+If the 10 $\mu$m emission region were heated via radiative transfer, its reaction would be significantly slower than speed-of-light behavior \citep[e.g.,][]{Guo2002}.
+Therefore, these results together indicate a vertical structure that intercepts directly the nuclear emission that powers the 10 $\mu$m component. { This vertical height could take the form, for example, of a flared disk with clouds distributed generally above and below into the polar regions \citep[e.g.,][]{siebenmorgen2015} or of a dense wind feeding the NLR from the inner edge of a thin disk \citep[e.g.,][]{Honig2013}.} At our current level of understanding, the difference is largely semantic; for brevity in the following, we will describe it as a flared disk.

-In fact, under some simple assumptions, we can estimate the vertical profile quantitatively.
-Figure~\ref{fig:torus_vert} illustrates a simple model of the torus (yellow shading) surrounding a BH accretion disk (a black dot crossed over by a dark blue line).
+With some simple assumptions, we can estimate the vertical profile quantitatively.
+Figure~\ref{fig:torus_vert} illustrates a simple model of a flared torus (yellow shading) surrounding a BH accretion disk (a black dot crossed over by a dark blue line).
+The complementary side of the sketch shows an equivalent (for our purposes) sketch of a wind model.
 The system has an inclination angle $\theta_{\rm obs}$ relative to the observer.
 We assume that the accretion disk emission is anisotropic and that it can be described by the model proposed in \citet{Netzer1987},

 For a specific dust component within the torus (dark green shaded region), the accretion disk can provide heating $L_{\rm AD, DRS}$ (``DRS" represents dust reverberation signals) only through a limited range of angles [$\theta_1$, $\theta_2$] (the light blue shaded area), i.e.,